Porrino – Redondela

 Highest point of the day:

-Soon, we reached the highest point of the day, Parque Alto (an extensive park).
-The uphills were quite steep, but when walking through a beautiful landscape, it takes your mind away from the energy you need to put in to get to the top.
+Soon we reached the highest point of the day, Parque Alto (an extensive park).
+The climbs were quite steep, but walking through a beautiful landscape takes your mind off the energy you have to put in to get to the top.

 Downhill all the way:

-Now for the long descent towards the Ria Vigo – the Vigo airport is only about 2km to the west.
+Now for the long descent to the Ria de Vigo with Vigo Airport only about 2km to the west.

-Now the pressure was on our knees … all the way downhill!
+Now the pressure was on our knees – downhill

 A vertical descent:

-I’m not sure which one I prefer … up- or downhill?
-With this steep descent, I would definitely agree to an uphill any day 😳.
-Our Brierley guide book did not lie – at Saxamonde, the descent was almost vertically!
-And once you’re on the go, there’s just no stopping!
+I’m not sure which one I prefer: Uphill or downhill?
+With this steep descent I actually wished it was an uphill.
+Our Brierley guidebook didn’t lie – at Saxamonde the descent was almost vertical!
+And once you get going, there’s just no stopping!

-Berto taught me to descent zig-zag, which made it a little bit easier!
+Berto taught me to zig-zag down, which made it a little easier

-Once we reached the valley, I turned around to see from where we started … it did not look like much of a hill, but my legs were certainly feeling a bit tired!
+When we reached the valley, I turned to see where we started from.
+Well, it didn’t seem like a terribly steep hill, but my legs definitely felt a little tired!

 Fortunately the road then levelled out and the rest of the walk gave me enough time to recover before we reached Redondela!

-The last 3km was a nice (and more importantly) level walk – always something to be grateful for
+The last 3km was a lovely and level walk – always something to be grateful for

 And then, just 16.1km later, we arrived in Redondela